carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

   Limit the number of cycles in the timeline view.
 By default, the number of cycles is set to 80.

+.. option:: -resource-pressure

+  Enable the resource pressure view.
+This is enabled by default.

 .. option:: -instruction-tables

   Prints resource pressure information based on the static information